 Ice maker machines were once used in restaurants and high-end commercial establishments, but technology has improved extensively that these kitchen appliances have become an integral part of many households.
-As we all know prompt maintenance is the key to elongate the life of an electronic appliance.
-And similarly, your countertop ice making machine also demands prompt cleaning and maintenance, to prolong its life.
+As we all know prompt maintenance is the key to elongating the life of an electronic appliance.
+And similarly, your countertop ice-making machine also demands prompt cleaning and maintenance, to prolong its life.
 Let us discuss why and how we have to clean the ice-making machine.

-  There are all chances for the ice maker machine to develop slime, scale or mold at any time and there is a greater chance of these contaminants to come in contact with the water that is transformed into ice.
+There are all chances for the ice maker machine to develop slime, scale, or mold at any time and there is a greater chance of these contaminants coming in contact with the water that is transformed into ice.
 Thus, it is important to clean and sanitize the ice machine to remove all algae growth and slime and to disinfect it.
-Other important reasons to clean the ice maker are to improve its efficacy, to maintain short ice-making cycles, to prevent impeded heat transfers, and to avoid costly repairs.
+Other important reasons to clean the ice maker are to improve its efficiency, maintain short ice-making cycles, prevent impeded heat transfers, and avoid costly repairs.

 Some signs that compel you to clean the machine immediately:

 If you counteract the following warning signs, then it is time to clean your ice maker machine instantly.

 - The machine is slow in harvesting ice or, does not release ice as desired.

 - The quality of ice that is been produced is poor or is soft and cloudy.

 - The ice that s been produced has an odor.

 - The quantity of ice produced is fewer than normal